platformio/platformio-core/docs/quickstart.rst

 It allows to initialize new empty project or update existing with the new data.

 What is more, :ref:`cmd_init` can be used for :ref:`ide`.
-It means that you will be able to import pre-generated PlatformIO project using favourite IDE and extend it with the professional instruments for IoT development.
+It means that you will be able to import pre-generated PlatformIO project using favorite IDE and extend it with the professional instruments for IoT development.

 This tutorial is based on the next popular embedded boards and development